wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Florence:** well this is the final straw, _shouting offstage_ Damebots... bring that Layabout out here.

 _the Dames all look angrily at each other.
 Two Damebots drag Princess Layabout on stage.
-One of the Dames takes the towel off her head and replaces it with a badly made judge's wig_
+Dame Jackie takes the towel off her head and replaces it with a badly made judge's wig_

 **Jackie:** By the authority vested in me by the sisterhood of Dames, I, Jackie Weaver, declare the opening of this trial.